traefik/traefik/docs/content/middlewares/overview.md

     In this case, since the definition of the middleware is not in kubernetes, specifying a "kubernetes namespace" when referring to the resource does not make any sense, and therefore this specification would be ignored even if present.
+    On the other hand, if you declare the middleware as a CRD in Kubernetes and use the non-crd Ingress objects, you'll have to add the kubernetes namespace, the middleware lives in, to the annotation like this "<middleware-namespace>-<middleware-name>@kubernetescrd".

 !!! abstract "Referencing a Middleware from Another Provider"